untitaker/mastodon-list-bot/README.md

 * `#last_status_at<1d` -- contains all users which haven't posted in a day or more.
 * `#last_status_at<1w` -- contains all users which haven't posted in a week or more.
+* `#mutuals` -- contains all users who you follow and who also follow you.

 ## Usage